 Student Representative Council (SRC)

-Led by a staff member from the Wellbeing and Engagement priority team, the SRC aims to impact upon four core areas of value; the MEPS school community (including school grounds and projects to promote student connection), our local community (inclusive of projects within Mount Eliza and the wider Bayside Peninsula Region), school sustainability and acknowledgment of First Nation’s culture.
+Led by a staff member, the SRC aims to impact upon four core areas of value; the MEPS school community (including school grounds and projects to promote student connection), our local community (inclusive of projects within Mt Eliza and the wider Bayside Peninsula Region), school sustainability and acknowledgment of First Nation’s culture.

 Projects initiated by the SRC are based upon feedback received from each class in the school.
 Through our innovative student-led working groups, the SRC leaders collaborate with student volunteers and the MEET team to implement projects that will benefit and improve school culture and the wider community.